Israel Needs Precision Pac Men!

 I hope Israeli youngsters are nothing like their American, MTV-mesmerized peers.
 If they are pedagogically challenged, narcissistic, Paris Hilton wannabes, then this Muslim Steel Magnolia and her ascetic brothers will probably have the advantage.

 If Israelis are having a hard time hunting Hezbollah down, a NATO force will be useless; a UN presence worse than useless.
 The last kidnapping Hezbollah executed in 2002 happened under the UN’s nose.
 I take that back: the UN toy soldiers were actually very diligent.
-They videotaped the crime scene like professional CSIs, and then proceeded to return the evidence—bloodied getaway cars—to their friends…Hezbollah.
+They videotaped the crime scene like professional CSIs, and then proceeded to return the evidence—bloodied getaway cars—to…Hezbollah.

 No, Israel’s salvation will come not from without, but from within.